RubensZimbres/Repo-2016/Readme.md

+# R, Python and Mathematica Codes in Data Science

 <b> Welcome to my GitHub repo. </b>

 I am a Data Scientist and I code in R, Python and Wolfram Mathematica.
 Here you will find some Machine Learning, Deep Learning, Natural Language Processing and Artificial Intelligence models I developed.